ft-interactive/ge15/README.md

 ### 2. Install gulp

-[gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) is used to build project and run the app in development.
+[gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) is used to build the project and run the app in development.
+Here's how to install it:

 ```shell
 $ sudo npm install -g gulp